-Romance is not the end of it all with Silvia Dutchevici – Love Vitamins for Relationships
+Romance is not the end of it all with Silvia Dutchevici – Love Vitamins for Life

 Silvia M. Dutchevici, MA, LCSW, is president and founder of the Critical Therapy Institute.
 A trained psychotherapist, Dutchevici (pronounced “doot-KAY-vitch”), created critical therapy on perceiving a need for the theory and practice of psychology to reflect how race, class, gender, and religion intersect with psychological conflicts.

 Therapy to understand our Partners along with Ourselves